Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: School of Medicine

-Abstract: Learning endoscopic surgical techniques for the nose and sinuses requires a complex understanding of anatomy, which must be applied through the endoscopic view in order to avoid surgical complications (such as carotid or orbital injuries).
-This MOOC, produced in partnership with the French Association of Rhinology, will enable students to learn best practices before beginning an internship in a rhinology department.
+Abstract: Learning endoscopic surgical techniques for the nose and sinuses requires a complex understanding of anatomy, which must be applied through the endoscopic view in order to avoid surgical complications (carotid or orbital injuries, etc.).
+This MOOC, developed in partnership with the French Association of Rhinology, will enable students to learn best practices before beginning a clinical rotation in a rhinology department.

-Summary: A dashboard is a document that synthesizes information, enabling decision-makers to monitor and manage a project or a complex organization.
+Abstract: A dashboard is a document that synthesizes information, enabling decision-makers to monitor and manage a project or a complex organization.
 It is a management tool that can be used by executives in all types of organizations.
-The creation of a dashboard follows an iterative process.
-An individual (usually the management controller) proposes a dashboard.
-This is submitted to the manager (decision-maker), who requests changes and improvements.
+Creating a dashboard follows an iterative process.
+One person (usually the management controller) proposes a dashboard.
+This is submitted to the manager (the decision-maker), who requests changes and improvements.
 A second version (V2) is proposed and then discussed.
 This is followed by a V3, and so on.
 This iterative improvement process is difficult to replicate within the framework of a traditional exercise.
-Therefore, we wish to apply peer review to the process of creating and improving the dashboard: (1) proposal of a Version 1, (2) constructive feedback to improve the document (via peer review), and (3) refinement of Version 2 based on the feedback received.
+Therefore, we would like to apply peer review to the process of creating and improving the dashboard: (1) proposal of Version 1, (2) constructive feedback to improve the document (via peer review), and (3) refinement of Version 2 based on the feedback received.

 Generative AI for the Hospitality and Tourism Industry: